UK car industry in jobs warning over Brexit

 Mike Hawes, chief executive of trade association the Society of Motor Manufacturers and Traders (SMMT), said uncertainty over Brexit negotiations is “holding us back” as new figures show investment has been slashed by nearly half so far this year.

-Mr Hawes said job losses and investment cuts are "the price we pay for slow decision making", adding: "We don't seem to be any closer to the certainty and stability the whole of British industry needs."

 Around 860,000 people work for car manufacturers and in the automotive supply chain in the UK.
-The industry saw £347 million of investment earmarked for new models and facilities in the first half of this year, down from £647 million in the same period in 2017, a decline that Mr Hawes called "ominous".
-The figure was £2.5bn in 2015.
+The industry saw £347 million of investment earmarked for new models and facilities in the first half of this year, down from £647m in the same period in 2017, a decline that Mr Hawes called “ominous”.
+The figure was £2.5 billion in 2015.

 It follows concerns raised by car giant BMW, which employs around 8,000 people in the UK, over the future of the motoring industry post-Brexit.
-Senior director Stephan Freismuth said delays in importing components would put the operation under serious threat, potentially forcing UK closures.

-He told the Financial Times: "We always said we can do our best and prepare everything but if, at the end of the day, the supply chain will have to stop at the border, then we cannot produce our products in the UK."
+Plane manufacturer Airbus, which employs 14,000 people in the UK, also warned last week that it would “reconsider its investments in the UK, and its long-term footprint in the country” if Britain was forced to leave the single market and customs union without a transition.

 READ MORE: The key questions around immigration and Brexit

-Plane manufacturer Airbus, which employs 14,000 people in the UK, also warned last week that it would "reconsider its investments in the UK, and its long-term footprint in the country" if Britain was forced to leave the single market and customs union in March 2019 without any transition agreement in place.

-Answering questions in the Commons on Tuesday, Mr Johnson did not deny he made the comment, telling MPs: "From time to time I have expressed skepticism about those who profess to up for business."
+In the Commons on Tuesday, Mr Johnson did not deny he made the comment, telling MPs: “From time to time I have expressed scepticism about those who profess to speak up for business.”

 Appearing at a business summit, Theresa May tried to repair the damage, telling an audience of British executives that “a Conservative government will always listen to your voice and back you every step of the way”.